US STOCKS-Wall St set to open flat as oil hovers near multi-month lows

 By Sruthi Shankar

-June 22 U.S. stocks looked set to open little changed on Thursday as oil prices remained under pressure, even as they edged up from multi-month lows.
+June 22 (Reuters) - U.S. stocks looked set to open little changed on Thursday as oil prices remained under pressure, even as they edged up from multi-month lows.

 U.S. crude futures were up 0.52 percent at $42.74 per barrel.
 They closed down 1.6 percent on Wednesday after touching their lowest level since August.
 Global benchmark Brent traded up at $45.21.